Gokhulraj6200/ROS2_CI_Jenkins/README.md

 - ros2_ci_test

-This project is configured using freestyle method, to build this project manually go to the project and press "Build Now" button.
+This project is configured using pipeline method, to build this project manually go to the project and press "Build Now" button.

 #### Build CI Test by commit trigger request